 Misconception #4: All Americans love fast food, and eat it all the time.

-It makes sense that international students would believe this odd misconception about American culture — after all, the entire concept of fast food did originate in the US.
+It makes sense that exchange students would believe this odd misconception about American culture — after all, the entire concept of fast food did originate in the US.
 That said, fast food is hardly a food group in most American households, and not all American families are enamored with quick eats!

 Just take it from host mom Lina Cohen, who hosted a Brazilian student who insisted on giving a McDonald’s meal a fair shake. “[He] thought that McDonald’s is a decent restaurant and that we eat there all the time,” she remembers.
 “When met with our repulsed response, he demanded to go check it for himself.
 He said it was awful, and he believes us now!”